openshift-psap/performance-dashboard/README.md

    ```

 5. **Access**: Open http://localhost:8501 in your browser
-   - Use the sidebar to switch between "RHAIIS Dashboard" and "MLPerf Dashboard" views
+   - Use the sidebar to switch between "RHAIIS Dashboard", "LLM-D Dashboard", and "MLPerf Dashboard" views

 ### Development Environment Setup